pmndrs/cannon-es-debugger/readme.md

 **Note:** This debugger currently does not work with [use-cannon](https://github.com/react-spring/use-cannon).

 ### Usage

-Give `cannon-es-debugger` references to Three's scene object and Cannon's physics bodies.
-New meshes with wireframe textures will be generated from your physics body geometries and added into the scene.
-The position of the meshes will be synched with the Cannon phyics body simulation on every animation frame.
+Give `cannon-es-debugger` references to your Three scene object and Cannon physics bodies:

 ```js
 import { Scene } from 'three'